A Unique Way to Make Money on Amazon: How I Earn $1,500 a Month

 While FBA takes a small percentage of your profits, it’s well worth it for most sellers.
 Your shipping costs are included in the fees and your products automatically become eligible for free Prime shipping, which could help you make more sales.

-For detailed information on how to setup an FBA listing, how it works, pricing, success stories, and more, check out Amazon’s guide for getting started.
+For detailed information on how to setup an FBA listing, how it works, pricing, success stories and more, check our Amazon fulfillment guide.

 Once you set up your listing and ship your products to the distribution center, you can be as hands-off as you’d like.
 When a customer makes a purchase, you don’t even have to lift a finger.
 Amazon’s fulfillment centers take care of everything, including returns and customer service issues.

 In any business or industry, the first sale is typically the most difficult to make.
 You don’t have a reputation or any existing customers, so it can be challenging to convince someone to purchase your product.